cshum/imagor/README.md

         VIPS avif speed, the lowest is at 0 and the fastest is at 9 (Default 5).
   -vips-strip-metadata
         VIPS strips all metadata from the resulting image

+  -sentry-dsn
+        include sentry dsn to integrate imagor with sentry
 ```